mykki92/Blackjack/README.md

 12. Ensure that all user actions are given feedback in the terminal so that users know what to do next in the game.

 ## Technical Design
 ### Flowchart

 ### Data Models
+* The Google Sheets API was used for user data.
+    * This allows user data to be saved so a user can create an account and use it to sign in to the game.

 ## Features
+The website has a single page with several features within the mock python terminal.
+These features are listed below.
 ### App Features

 ### Feature Ideas for Future Development
+In future the website could be further developed and improved to offer more games and expand into a general casino-type application, with additional games such as poker, roulette and slot machine games.

 ## Technologies Used

 ### Languages Used
+Python

 ### Other Tools Used
+* [Git](https://git-scm.com/) was used for version control.
+* [GitHub](https://github.com/) was used for saving and storing files.
+* [CodeAnywhere](https://app.codeanywhere.com/) was the IDE used for writing and editing code.
+* [Heroku](https://id.heroku.com/) was used as the hosting platform for this site.
+* [Ascii art generator](http://patorjk.com/software/taag/#p=display&f=Varsity&t=Dungeon%0AEscape) was used to generate title text.

 #### 3rd Party Python Libraries Used